 If you're on Duo's Duo MFA, Duo Access, or Duo Beyond plans, use the policy editor to change the "Remembered Devices" policy setting globally, for specific applications, or for groups of users.
 See the Policy & Control documentation for more information.

-If you're on Duo's Duo MFA, Duo Access, or Duo Beyond plans, use the policy editor to change the "Trusted Networks" policy setting globally, for specific applications, or for groups of users.
+If you're on Duo's Duo MFA, Duo Access, or Duo Beyond plans, use the policy editor to change the "Authorized Networks" policy setting globally, for specific applications, or for groups of users.
 See the Policy & Control documentation for more information.

 With "Permitted Groups" Duo groups can be used to restrict active Duo user access to applications.
 See the Using Groups documentation for more information and detailed instructions.

 To configure this setting, check the Only allow authentication from users in certain groups box and then click in the "Select groups" field to bring up a list of groups.
 Click on a group name to select it.
 You may also narrow down the group search results by typing a group name in the box.
 Click the Save Changes button at the bottom of the page when done.

 The "Username normalization" option controls whether or not usernames entered for primary authentication should be altered before trying to match them to a Duo user account.
 With normalization off, the usernames "jsmith," "DOMAIN\jsmith," and "email@example.com" would be three separate users in Duo.
 When username normalization is enabled any domain information is stripped from the username, so "jsmith," "DOMAIN\jsmith," and "firstname.lastname@example.org" would all resolve to a single "jsmith" Duo user.

 To turn on username normalization, click the radio button next to Simple.
 Click the Save Changes button at the bottom of the page when done.

 Click the Save Changes button at the bottom of the page after updating these settings.